• Skip to primary navigation

 Instructions

-• Boil the soaked beans using a pressure cooker until they’re tender but still hold the shape.
+• Soak the beans overnight and then boil the soaked beans using a pressure cooker until they’re tender but still hold the shape.
+Roughly 20 minutes.

-• Next, scatter the boiled red kidney beans along with cumin powder, chili powder and coriander powder.
-Allow it to cook for a couple of minutes and then, pour tomato puree along with 1 cup of water.
+• Next, scatter the boiled red kidney beans along with, sauté for a couple of minutes.
+Next, pour the tomato purée along with ½ cup of water.
 Sprinkle some salt and sugar.

 • Check for salt and add any, if required.